meeshkan/unmock.github.io/docs/expectations.md

 // or import { assert } from "sinon";
 ```

-With `sinon.assert`, you can make assertions about all sorts of things - the [number of times](https://sinonjs.org/releases/v7.4.1/assertions/#sinonassertcalledoncespy) an API is called, the [input](https://sinonjs.org/releases/v7.4.1/assertions/#sinonassertcalledwithspyorspycall-arg1-arg2-) or [output](https://sinonjs.org/releases/v7.4.1/spy-call/#spycallreturnvalue) of a call, etc.  The full documentation for SinonJS assertions can be found [here](https://sinonjs.org/releases/v7.4.1/assertions/).

-The most important thing you'll need to know when working with Sinon assertions is how HTTP(S) requests and responses are represented.
-For example, Sinon does not have methods like `calledWithPath` or `calledWithReturnCode`.
+The most important thing you'll need to know when working with Sinon assertions is how HTTP(S) requests and responses are represented at a lower level.
 To make assertions about things in HTTP-land like queries or headers, you need to use `UnmockRequest` and `UnmockResponse` objects.

 ### `UnmockRequest`